We bring the library to your class!

 - Model citation chaining, so that students can see how to go from one article to related articles in a bibliography or in Google Scholar.

-- Schedule a class using archival materials at the Bancroft, so that students become familiar with historical anthropology or archaeology research, beyond the book and journal article.
+- Schedule a class using archival materials at the Bancroft, so that students become familiar with historical materials beyond the contemporary book and journal article.